pascomnet/documentation/mobydick/content_en/04devices/08aastradect.md

 ## Overview

 An Aastra SIP-DECT system can have any number from 1 to 254 base stations.
-The base stations are connected to the IP telephone network and communicate with mobydick using the SIP protocol.
+The base stations are connected to the IP telephone network and communicate with your [pascom VoIP Software] (https://www.pascom.net/en/mobydick-voip/ "pascom VoIP phone systems") solution using the SIP protocol.
 The base stations also communicate with one another using DECT to allow for switching between base stations during a call.
 A single base station does not have to connect to every other base station, but all base stations must be able to form a chain.
 Isolated groups of base stations should not be used.

 One base station takes care of the user management and the connection to mobydick.
 The master starts the **OpenMobility Manager (OMM)**.
 This software is used for management tasks and comes with a web interface.
 If a master base station fails, another base station that was previously specified can take over the role of the master.